 where vehicle sales are of new vehicles only, such as a department store or a franchisee of a department store, as long as the department store or franchisee keeps the books and records of its vehicle business in a general office location at its place of business; as used in this paragraph, “department store” means a business that offers a variety of merchandise other than vehicles, and sales of the merchandise other than vehicles constitute at least eighty percent of the gross sales of the business.
 (66-1-4.5 NMSA 1978)

+12-1-64 Evidence of Registration.
+“Evidence of Registration” means any documentation issued by the department identifying a motor carrier vehicle as being registered with New Mexico or documentation issued by another state pursuant to the terms of a multistate agreement on registration of vehicles to which this state is a party identifying a motor carrier vehicle as being registered with that state; provided that evidence of payment of the weight distance tax and permits obtained under either the Special Fuels Supplier Tax Act [Chapter 7, Article 16A NMSA 1978] or Trip Tax Act [Chapter 7, Article 15 NMSA 1978] are not “evidence of registration”.
+(66-1-4.21 NMSA 1978)

-12-1-58 EXPLOSIVES.
-“Explosives” means any chemical compound or mechanical mixture that is commonly used or intended for the purpose of producing an explosion and which contains any oxidizing and combustive units or other ingredients in such proportions, quantities, or packing that an ignition by fire, friction, concussion, percussion, or detonator of any part of the compound or mixture may cause such a sudden generation of highly heated gases that the resultant gaseous pressures are capable of producing destructive effects on contiguous objects or of destroying life or limb.
+12-1-65 EXPLOSIVES.
+“Explosives” means any chemical compound or mechanical mixture that is commonly used or intended for the purpose of producing an explosion and that contains any oxidizing and combustive units or other ingredients in such proportions, quantities, or packing that an ignition by fire, friction, concussion, percussion, or detonator of any part of the compound or mixture may cause such a sudden generation of highly heated gases that the resultant gaseous pressures are capable of producing destructive effects on contiguous objects or of destroying life or limb.
 (66-1-4.5 NMSA 1978)

-12-1-59 FARM TRACTOR.
+12-1-66 FARM TRACTOR.
 “Farm Tractor” means every motor vehicle designed and used primarily as a farm implement for drawing plows and mowing machines and other implements of husbandry.
 (66-1-4.6 NMSA 1978)

-12-1-60 FINANCIAL RESPONSIBILITY.
-“Financial Responsibility” means the ability to respond in damages for liability resulting from traffic accidents arising out of the ownership, maintenance or use of a motor vehicle of a type subject to registration under the laws of New Mexico, in amounts not less than specified in the Mandatory Financial Responsibility Act or having in effect a motor vehicle insurance policy.
+12-1-67 FINANCIAL RESPONSIBILITY.
+“Financial Responsibility” means the ability to respond in damages for liability resulting from traffic accidents arising out of the ownership, maintenance or use of a motor vehicle of a type subject to registration under the laws of New Mexico, in amounts not less than specified in the Mandatory Financial Responsibility Act [66-5-201 to 66-5-239 NMSA 1978] or having in effect a motor vehicle insurance policy.
 “Financial responsibility” includes a motor vehicle insurance policy, a surety bond or evidence of a sufficient cash deposit with the state treasurer.
 (66-1-4.6 NMSA 1978)

-12-1-61 FIRST OFFENDER.
-“First Offender” means a person who for the first time under state or federal law or municipal ordinance has been adjudicated guilty of the charge of driving a motor vehicle while under the influence of intoxicating liquor or any drug which renders him incapable of safely driving a motor vehicle regardless of whether the person's sentence was suspended or deferred.
+12-1-68 FIRST OFFENDER.
+“First Offender” means a person who for the first time under state or federal law or a municipal ordinance or a tribal law has been adjudicated guilty of the charge of driving a motor vehicle while under the influence of intoxicating liquor or any other drug that renders the person incapable of safely driving a motor vehicle regardless of whether the person's sentence was suspended or deferred.
 (66-1-4.6 NMSA 1978)

-12-1-62 FLAMMABLE LIQUID.
-“Flammable Liquid” means any liquid which has a flash point of seventy degrees Fahrenheit, or less, as determined by a tagliabue or equivalent closed-up test device.
+12-1-69 FLAMMABLE LIQUID.
+“Flammable Liquid” means any liquid that has a flash point of seventy degrees Fahrenheit, or less, as determined by a tagliabue or equivalent closed-cup test device.
 (66-1-4.6 NMSA 1978)

+12-1-70 FLEET.
+“Fleet” means one or more motor carrier vehicles, either commercial or noncommercial but not mixed, that are operated in this and at least one other jurisdiction.
+(66-1-4.21 NMSA 1978)